 Jim Henson’s fantasy adventure classic was formative viewing for a generation, growing in stature since its (financially unsuccessful) release.
 Little wonder, as there’s abundant delight to be taken in the magnificent creations of the Jim Henson’s Creature Shop, who populate the vast majority of the film.
 Of course there’s David Bowie’s Goblin King to marvel at as well (and his outfit and his, er, balls), while Jennifer Connelly is superbly cast as the adventuring teen trying to rescue her baby half-brother, in this coming-of-age adventure that is enjoyably darker and scarier than typical Henson fare.

-The Fellowship of the Ring, The Two Towers and The Return of the King are all streaming on Netflix, so you can revisit hours of compelling storytelling and see eye-popping reasons to get off your couch and do some travelling around Aotearoa.
+There’s no Fellowship of the Ring, but The Two Towers and The Return of the King are streaming on Netflix, so you can revisit hours of compelling storytelling and see eye-popping reasons to get off your couch and do some traveling around Aotearoa.
 Seriously—get out there, blow your mind and help our economy, all at a time when the roads are free of campervans driven by obsessive Lord of the Rings fans.
 Disclaimer: none of this should get in the way of regular visits to Flicks and your fave cinemas, obviously.

 If you’ve enjoyed The Great, you should definitely take this for a spin.
 Sofia Coppola’s non-stuffy approach to period storytelling ruffled feathers at the time of Marie Antoinette’s release, but proves essential in this addition to her vital explorations of female isolation.
 Blessed with an incredible Antoinette in Kirsten Dunst, Coppola is determined for us to understand the emotion and experience of a teenager thrust into the centre of an absurd court to play the role of princess.
 If the vibrant energy pisses you off and you’d prefer a dry history lesson, well, there are plenty of textbooks.